|18,294||39||Sam Hubbard||EDGE||Ohio State||6'5"||266|

 Best Position Fit

-Needs to continue to get stronger and learn how to play on the edge.
+Needs to continue to get stronger and learn how to play off the edge.
+He has a lot of talent around him.

 12/31/2016 – Sam Hubbard says he’s coming back to Ohio State in 2017